hauva69/arisunixtips/tipsandtricks.md

 ## Awk

-My awk expertize is near non-existent, but I find it to be an extremely useful tool.
+My awk expertise is near non-existent, but I find it to be an extremely useful tool.
 Some tips collections:

 - [10 Awk Tips, Tricks and Pitfalls](https://catonmat.net/ten-awk-tips-tricks-and-pitfalls)
 - [Awk One-Liners Explained, Part I: File Spacing, Numbering and Calculations](https://catonmat.net/awk-one-liners-explained-part-one)